dmccreary/personal-finance/docs/glossary.md

 **Example:** We'll examine how commodities like gold can serve as inflation hedges in your investment portfolio during economic uncertainty.

+#### Comparison Shopping

+The practice of comparing prices, features, and terms across multiple providers before making purchase decisions.

+**Example:** This course demonstrates comparison shopping techniques for major purchases like insurance, banking services, and loans to save thousands of dollars.

+#### Comprehensive Coverage

+Auto insurance protecting against non-collision damage such as theft, vandalism, weather, or falling objects.

+**Example:** In this class, you'll evaluate whether comprehensive coverage is cost-effective based on your vehicle value and geographic risks.

 #### Compound Interest

 The interest earned on both the initial principal and the accumulated interest over time, resulting in accelerated growth of savings or investments.